gbv/SeeAlso/README.md

 # CONFIGURATION

 See `/etc/default/seealso` for basic configuration.
 Settings are not modified by updates.
+Restart is needed after changes.
 Only simple key value-pairs are allowed with the following keys:

 * `PORT` - port number (required, 6009 by default)